 Pera and Weber admit that there are added expenses to having an onsite edible garden, from hiring a staff gardener to growing organically to significant one-time expenses such as tools and construction.
 But they are in agreement that “the garden is integral to the restaurant.”
 Pera explains, “I think to bring food as close to us as we can and control it as much as we can will ultimately enable better food.”

-Read more about filling and storing growlers in the February-March 2014 issue of My Table magazine, now on newsstands or available digitally February 1.
+Read about all six edible gardens in the April-May 2014 issue of My Table magazine, now on newsstands or available digitally April 1.

 –Photo 3 by Becca Wright